DerrickLamers/cncjswiki/User-Guide.md

 ![](https://raw.githubusercontent.com/cheton/cnc/master/media/widgets/webcam.png)

+Checkout [Webcam Streaming with Raspberry Pi](https://github.com/cheton/cnc/wiki/FAQ#webcam-streaming-with-raspberry-pi) to learn how to setup and configure webcam streaming with Raspberry Pi.

 ## TinyWeb Console for 320x240 LCD Display

 For users who want the jog function on a small 320x240 LCD display, use the mount option to set a mount point to serve static files.
 For example: